FredKSchott/fflip/README.md

   },
   {
     id: 'experimentalFeature',
-    name: 'An Experimental Feature', // user-defined properties are optional but can be used to add important metadata
+    name: 'An Experimental Feature', // user-defined properties are optional but can be used to add important metadata on both criteria & features
     description: 'Experimental feature still in development, useful for internal development', // user-defined
     owner: 'Fred K. Schott <fkschott@gmail.com>', // user-defined
-    enabled: false, // sets the feature on or off for all users, required unless `criteria` is present instead },
+    enabled: false, // sets the feature on or off for all users, required if `criteria` is not present },
 ]
 ```